frederic-perez/AmE-dictionary/data/dictionary.md

 __dove__ _v_
 __dovetail__ _v_ (dovetails) :three::hammer:
 __down payment__ :two::hammer: _A down payment for his role as a recruitment of muscle for the operation._
+__down the drain__ _idiom_ :two: Wasted or lost.
+This metaphoric term alludes to water going down a drain and being carried off.
 __down the strech__ _Williams scored nine points in five minutes down the stretch._
 __down time__ _n_
 __down to earth__ _adj_ :three: (down-to-earth) With no illusions or pretensions; practical and realistic. _A down-to-earth view of marriage._ :es: con los pies en la tierra